WalaamSeth/WalaamSeth/README.md

 - 🌱 I’m currently learning at Laravel
 - 💞️ I want to work in web development
 - 📫 Here, I suppose..
-- ⚡ Fun fact: 2 months ago, I did not know about the existence of a terminal on my PC.
+- ⚡ Fun fact: 2 years ago, I did not know about the existence of a terminal on my PC.
 Today I am writing projects on laravel:)

 <!---
 WalaamSeth/WalaamSeth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.